dhes/ColonoscopyPolyp/input/pagecontent/index.md

   - severe dysplasia -> Result(Observation).hasMember[Dysplasia](Observation).valueBoolean
   - no evidence of malignancy -> Result(Observation).hasMember[NoMalignantNeoplasm](Observation).valueBoolean

 There's some nesting here which needs explanation.
 The FHIR standard allows you to create custom Resources--called Profiles--from base resources.
-In this implementation we are creating four Profiles base on the Observation base resource.
-Each of these profiles is preceded by a CP which indicated Colonoscopy Polyp:
+In this implementation we are creating four Profiles based on the Observation resource.
+Each of these profiles is preceded by a "cp" which indicates Colonoscopy Polyp:

 - cpResult
 - cpSpecimen